edgedb/edgedb/docs/datamodel/indexes.rst

 .. note::

     The Postgres query planner decides when to use indexes for a query.
+In some cases — for example, when tables are small and it would be faster to scan the whole table than to use an index — an applicable index may be ignored.

     For more information on how it does this, read `the Postgres query planner documentation
     <https://www.postgresql.org/docs/current/planner-optimizer.html>`_.